-Born in Christchurch, New Zealand, Simon Berghan made his international debut off the bench for Scotland against France during the 2017 RBS 6 Nations but sadly didn’t taste success in his first match in the navy blue, losing 24-16 in Paris.
+Born in Christchurch, New Zealand, Simon Berghan made his international debut as a substitute against France in 2017 and started in the Calcutta Cup win over England a year later.
 He is eligible to represent Scotland through his grandfather, Andrew Davidson, from Stirling.

 The prop can play on both sides of the scrum but has a preference for tighthead and progressed from Shirley Boys High School to local club Sydenham, who he captained for two seasons.